 This map shows all seven of the neighbourhood areas that have been designated in Peterborough.

-Following this consultation, the proposed plan will be submitted for independent examination and a local referendum.
+The examiner’s report will be published once it has been issued and all consultees who requested to be informed of future stages of the plan will be notified.
+If the examiner finds that the Peakirk Neighbourhood Plan, as submitted or with alterations, meets the ‘basic conditions’ as required by the Localism Act, it will proceed to a local referendum.
 If successful, the Peakirk Neighbourhood Plan will be ‘made’ (brought into legal force) and will form part of the Development Plan for Peterborough City Council and be used in making decisions on relevant planning applications.